How To Get Through The Summer Months As A Business Owner

-1. Take a look at your to-do list OR if you have not already french kissed the SCRUM BOARD (dirt bird) then do yourself and your sanity a favour and get to it!
+1. Take a look at your to-do list OR if you have not already tried my absolute life saver: SCRUM BOARD then do yourself and your sanity a favour and get to it!

 Look at what is VITAL for the running of your business and what can wait until September.
 Things like collaborative projects, ideas for new pieces of work, workshops etc. Is this the best time to be diving into new projects?
 Why not focus on lining things up for September and focus on sorting your admin, social scheduling out over the next few weeks of the Summer?